rjianwang/coding_interview/README.md

 Coding Interview
 ===

-A implementation of He's Coding Interview.
+An implementation of He's Coding Interview.